An Introduction to Higher level Bluetooth Protocols

 Higher level Bluetooth Protocols

 At the lowest level, we have the Physical Layer, responsible for transmitting raw data over the air interface.
 Above it sits the Link Layer, which handles tasks such as device discovery, connection establishment, and error correction.
-L2CAP operates on top of the Link Layer and provides a multiplexing mechanism for higher-layer protocols.
-The coming sections will cover these higher-level Bluetooth protocols in detail.
+L2CAP operates on top of the Link Layer and provides a multiplexing mechanism for higher-layer bluetooth protocols.
+The coming sections will cover these higher-level bluetooth protocols in detail.

 Bluetooth Protocols Above L2CAP